charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 1. Earliest Deadline First (EDF) for Single-Node
 2. Latest Deadline First (LDF) for Single-Node
-3. Earliest Deadline First (EDF) for Multi-Node.
+3. Earliest Deadline First (EDF) for Multi-Node(without delay)
-4. Latest Deadline First (LDF) for Multi-Node
+4. Latest Deadline First (LDF) for Multi-Node(without delay)
-5. Least Laxity (LL) for Multi-Node
+5. Least Laxity (LL) for Multi-Node(without delay)

 ## Application Model

-shift everything here and also describe deadliune , wcet and stuff

 ![Application Model](./images/application.png)

 The application model is illustrated as a Directed Acyclic Graph (DAG), highlighting the tasks and their dependencies.
-Nodes within the DAG represent individual tasks, each annotated with attributes such as deadlines and execution times.
+Nodes within the DAG represent individual tasks, each annotated with attributes such as deadlines and worst case execution times.
 Directed edges between nodes depict the dependency relationships among tasks, signifying that a task can only commence once all its prerequisite tasks (predecessors) have been completed.

 ## Platform Model

 ![Platform Model](./images/platform.png)
-The platform model showcases a single computational node responsible for executing the scheduled operations.
-Within this model, the node's scheduling decisions are guided by task deadlines to ensure that tasks with the nearest deadlines are given priority.
-The platform model emphasizes sequential task execution on the single computational node, maintaining adherence to the task dependencies defined in the application model.
+The platform model features multiple nodes, each with different roles including compute nodes, routers, sensors, and actuators.
+Tasks are distributed across these nodes, and the scheduling decisions are made based on task deadlines and dependencies, ensuring that tasks are executed in accordance with their timing constraints.
+The model supports parallel task execution on multiple compute nodes, with data transmission facilitated by routers and interactions with the physical environment managed by sensors and actuators.
+This setup allows for complex, distributed scheduling scenarios, reflecting a realistic multi-node platform environment

 ## JSON Input

-we describe the json input for the figure above.
 The input to the scheduling algorithms is a JSON object that describes the application and platform models.
 The application model includes tasks and messages, while the platform model includes nodes and links.
-The JSON input contains following objects and should conform to the [input JSON schema](README.md#api-input-schema-for-schedule-jobs).
+The JSON input contains following objects and should conform to the [input JSON schema](./input_schema.json).

 - **Tasks**: Represent the tasks to be scheduled.
 - **Messages**: Represent dependencies between tasks.